Ex. A

 Constructive Fraud

-117.Defendants occupied a position of trust and confidence with respect to Plaintiffs’ books, returns, and accounting records.
+120.Defendants occupied a position of trust and confidence with respect to Plaintiffs’ books, returns, and accounting records.
 Constructive fraud does not require intent to deceive — only breach of a duty arising from a relationship of trust, justifiable reliance, and resulting injury.

-118.Defendants breached duties through specific misrepresentations and omissions including JS129 ($866,556 debt removal), JS130 ($11.19M restructuring), JS122 ($937K+ phantom liabilities), JS12 ($778K Home Depot expense discrepancy), phantom LOC entries ($1.51M on entities with no lines of credit), unsupported K-1s, dual irreconcilable ledgers, and foreclosing disclosure with “Forget the legality angle.”
+121.Defendants breached duties through specific misrepresentations and omissions including JS129 ($866,556 debt removal), JS130 ($11.19M restructuring), JS122 ($1.5M+ liabilities attributed to private lenders), JS12 ($778K Home Depot expense discrepancy), LOC entries ($1.51M on entities with no lines of credit), unsupported K-1s, dual irreconcilable ledgers, and foreclosing disclosure with “Forget the legality angle.”

-119.Plaintiffs justifiably relied on Defendants’ professional role and status as licensed CPAs.
+122.Plaintiffs justifiably relied on Defendants’ professional role and status as licensed CPAs.
 Lamb hired Defendants precisely because he could not verify the books himself.

-120.Defendants’ conduct constituted constructive fraud and caused the damages described above.
+123.Defendants’ conduct constituted constructive fraud and caused the damages described above.

 Count IV